 Many hospitals offer the option of a leave of absence.

 Some Managers welcome you back with open arms but don’t expect it everywhere in reality.
 In my case it was obvious I was going into Travel Nursing because I had been talking about it for years.
 Some places will do an LOA but you are not guaranteed the same job.

 “There are always going to be bad contracts, bad hospitals and bad situations.”

 I have already discussed some of the Myths of Travel Nursing.
 If you haven’t read it; I suggest that you take a few minutes and review it.

 Travel nursing can be a very difficult as well as rewarding career.
 I’ve found that the nurses that explore travel nursing either love it or hate it.
 There doesn’t seem to be much in the middle ground.

 The most important thing is to make certain that you go into Travel Nursing armed with as much information as possible beforehand.
 There are several internet forums you can explore and I read them for about a year prior to taking my first contract; I suggest that you do the same.

-There are always going to be bad contracts, bad hospitals and bad situations.
-Armed with knowledge you will be better able to handle these hurdles.
+There are always going to be bad contracts, bad hospitals, and bad situations.
+Armed with the knowledge you will be better able to handle these hurdles.
 Over the coming weeks, I am planning to cover some of the most common issues or problems among travel nurses.
 If your interested in more information, check out our F.A.Q.’s